yusufozturk/panther/docs/gitbook/README.md

 ![Architecture](.gitbook/assets/high-level-diagram.png)

-The three main components are:
+Its three main components are:

 * **Log Analysis** to centralize, parse, and analyze log data with Python
-* **Historical Search** for storage and analytics on collected log data and generated alerts
 * **Cloud Security** to scan AWS accounts, detect misconfigurations, and improve cloud security posture
+* **Historical Search** for analytics on collected log data and alerts

 The benefits of Panther include: